sanjib-sen/youtube-downloader/README.md

 5. There are still a lot of bugs here and there.
 I couldn't give enough time to the project because of Academic (University Life) Pressure.
 I will continue to fix most of the bugs in a week.

-6. **(Contributors Only):** The variable names, Indentations and Formatting used in this softwares are very bad and not convenient.
+6. **(Contributors Only):** The variable names, Indentations and Formatting used in this softwares are very ugly and not convenient.
 It is because of the lack of time and sleep I got duing the development.
 (I feel like a drunk person).
 Also it is my first project.

 ## Installation